canonical/rust-best-practices/best-practices.md

 ## Avoid numeric tuple-indexing

-Although sometimes a handy shorthand, indexing tuples with .0, .1 etc. deprives us of the opportunity to insert a good name in the same way that field-access on a struct would.
+Although sometimes a handy shorthand, indexing tuples with `.0`, `.1` etc. deprives us of the opportunity to insert a good name in the same way that field-access on a struct would.
 Instead, prefer to use pattern-matching to give human-friendly names to the data being handled.
-Note that this advice does not apply in the `impl` blocks of newtype-pattern structs, i.e. tuple-structs with a single element.
+Note that this advice does not apply in the `impl` blocks of newtype-pattern structs, i.e. tuple-structs with a single element (commonly used for wrapper types).

 ✅ Do this: